 Woodland is a tiny town located in the state of North Carolina.
 With a population of 530 people and just one neighborhood, Woodland is the 475th largest community in North Carolina.

-Unlike some towns, Woodland isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Woodland are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Woodland is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Woodland is a town of sales and office workers, managers, and farmers, fishers, or foresters.
 There are especially a lot of people living in Woodland who work in office and administrative support (26.83%), management occupations (14.63%), and farm management occupations (12.20%).

 In addition, many people in Woodland have jobs in agriculture, more so than in most other communities in America.
 As a result, you will see quite a number of farms around town.